-The restricted characters [] are interpreted as embedded field name references.
-Actually, it is more than just form fields -see Automatic and Embedded Fields for a list of possible substitutions.
-Note that very many of those substitutions are available in only Merge.

-Embedded references are processed before the character restrictions take place.
+The restricted characters [] are interpreted as auto/embedded field name references.
+Note that most of those substitutions are available only in Merge and that embedded references are processed before the character restrictions take place.
 If any of the restricted characters are present in an output file name they are automatically replaced with the underscore character.
-For example, a file name of f?r+ed will be converted to f_r_ed .
+For example, a file name of f?r+ed will be converted to f_r_ed.
 File names supplied for input files (e.g. a form name) will not replace the restricted characters and thus may generate errors if the Operating System rejects the name.